c-sanders/Gtk4-Example-1/Git_basics.md

 #### + Providing git with user information about yourself

-Before you can issue certain commands from the git CLI, you must provide it with some information about yourself.
+Before you can issue certain commands from the git CLI, you might need to provide it with some information about yourself.
 If you don't, then you may be presented with the following message.
 ```
 Author identity unknown